ret2ldz/openNailong/README.md

 This project was created to fulfill the final assignment for our Operating Systems course.
-Through this tutorial, we learned how to write an operating system:https://github.com/ruiers/os-tutorial-cn
+Through this tutorial, we learned how to write an operating system:https://github.com/ruiers/os-tutorial-cn, in addition ,most of our code is modified from here.
+We hope to make some innovations and will develop NaiLongOS with this goal in mind.

 ```
   ___                   _   _       _ _